Are you interested in becoming a U.S. Foreign Service Officer (FSO)/diplomat in 2026? Then this is the guide for you!

 State Department Suggested FSOT Reading List

-The State Department has an extensive list of suggested reading material for aspiring Foreign Service Officers.
+The State Department used to provide an extensive list of suggested reading material for aspiring Foreign Service Officers.
 The suggested FSOT reading list is broken up by area of study.
 The assortment is quite varied and worth a look.

 Reddit group